rmrantunes/script-chat/readme.md

 - `replaceMessageValuesVariables: (message: string) => string
 `: Already implemented inside `validateAndProceed`.
 Replace message variables with previous results values.
   (See more about variables in Advanced section)
+- `setCustomVariable: (key: string, value: string) => void`: set your custom variables throughout the process.
+(See more about variables in Advanced section)

 ## Advanced